SchwabischesBauernbrot/KoboldAI-Client-Wiki/Pro-Tips.md

 <details>
   <summary>Illustrative example</summary>
 <br>
-DESCRIPTION:  ( IE female/male, tall/short, big/little, human/elf, animal/monster)<br>
+DESCRIPTION:  ( IE female/male, tall/short, big/little, human/elf, animal/monster )<br>
-APPEARANCE:  (Things like hair/eye/skin colour or claws, fur, etc)<br>
+APPEARANCE:  ( Things like hair/eye/skin colour or claws, fur, etc. )<br>
-MIND:                 (Psychological things like kind, cruel, aggressive, helpful, shy, moody, polite etc)<br>
+MIND:                 ( Psychological things like kind, cruel, aggressive, helpful, shy, moody, polite, etc. )<br>
-WEAR:                (Clothing or apparel coats, socks, shoes, backpack, hat)<br>
+WEAR:                ( Clothing or apparel coats, socks, shoes, backpack, hat )<br>
-STATUS:             (Where is the character and what predicament are they in: Trapped in a dungeon)<br>
+STATUS:             ( Where is the character and what predicament are they in: Trapped in a dungeon )<br>
-CONDITION:    (The state of the character/monster/animal such as very strong but tired, a few cuts and bruises,  arrow in the knee, decaying, worse for wear etc )<br>
+CONDITION:    ( The state of the character/monster/animal such as very strong but tired, a few cuts and bruises, arrow in the knee, decaying, worse for wear, etc. )<br>
-SPEECH:             (None, cockney accent, Japanese, British accent, vulgar, squeak, roar, bark etc)<br>
+SPEECH:             ( None, cockney accent, Japanese, British accent, vulgar, squeak, roar, bark, etc. )<br>
-POWER:             (Special traits or powers ie ability to fly)<br>
+POWER:             ( Special traits or powers ie ability to fly )<br>
-GRAB:                (To define what is used to grab ie mouth/bite, claws, tentacles)<br>
+GRAB:                ( To define what is used to grab ie mouth/bite, claws, tentacles )<br>
-MOVE:               (Movement such as walk, run, crawl, slither, swim, scuttle, creep)<br>
+MOVE:               ( Movement such as walk, run, crawl, slither, swim, scuttle, creep )<br>
-LIMIT:                (What is lacking such as sight/blind, hands for animals, speech etc)<br>
+LIMIT:                ( What is lacking such as sight/blind, hands for animals, speech. etc. )<br>
-INVENTORY:    (Items on the character, gun, bow, sword, knife, whip, bottle of absolute vodka etc)<br>
+INVENTORY:    ( Items on the character, gun, bow, sword, knife, whip, bottle of absolute vodka, etc. )<br>
-SUMMARY:     (Here you can describe the character in a sentence ie Cov is a nerd who spends far too much time on KoboldAI)<br>
+SUMMARY:     ( Here you can describe the character in a sentence ie Cov is a nerd who spends far too much time on KoboldAI )<br>
 <br>
 </details>